inotia00/revanced-documentation/docs/rvx-builder (android).md

 ==
 **1. If encountering an error when installing rvx-builder for the first time:**

-- Ensure that Termux is not the Play Store version of Termux.
+- Ensure that Termux is not the Play Store version of Termux
 - Try reinstalling Termux
 - Try changing networks, disable VPN and adblockers, etc.
 - Try entering the following command: